 When you learn how to host your own Minecraft server, you and your block buddies will be able to create your own 3D worlds, survive monsters spawned in darkness (and each other), and go on team adventures with a Minecraft map created by someone else.
 Plus, you’ll have the resources to get multiple games going at any given time, even if you are not online (you can even charge a registration fee and make a few real dollars off your virtual world).
 If you have a VPS or dedicated server Web hosting plan, you have enough extra storage space to install Minecraft.

 One of the great benefits of hosting your own MC server is that you have full control over the gaming configurations, just like you do with the rest of your server.
 Before you get started, make sure you have Java installed and Sudo access enabled.
 Begin by logging into your control panel via SSH access and create a Minecraft folder.
 Download the MC software from the company’s website to the new folder you just made.
 With Sudo, open the port you want Minecraft to work through.
 Make sure to configure your server to run Minecraft while you are not connected (the details for this step can vary from host to host and operating system to operating system).
-At that point, you can start the Minecraft server and start building.
+At that point, you can start the Minecraft hosting server and start building.

 A Minecraft host has two main duties: moderate and promote.